AtkinsGroup/TransmissionPairs/README.md

 ## Please remember to cite the following:
-- The original publication: Villabona-Arenas CJ, Hall M, Lythgoe KA, Gaffney SG, Regoes RR, Hué S, Atkins KE (2020) Number of HIV-1 founder variants is determined by the recency of the source partner infection Science
+- The original publication: Villabona-Arenas CJ, Hall M, Lythgoe KA, Gaffney SG, Regoes RR, Hué S, Atkins KE (2020) "**Number of HIV-1 founder variants is determined by the recency of the source partner infection**", *Science*
-- And,if citing the code or data specifically, the DOI as specified in the Science publication
+- And, if citing the code or data specifically, the DOI as specified in the Science publication
 - Please refer to CITATION file for up-to-date references

 ## Repository overview and organisation